dotnet/csharplang/proposals/params-span.md

 The buffer is allocated on the stack regardless of argument length or element size.
 The buffer is allocated to the length of the longest `params` argument across all applicable uses for matching `T`.

-The _runtime_ may use heuristics to decide to allocate locals on the _heap_ rather than the stack, particularly for large locals.

 To _opt out_ of compiler optimizations at a call site, the calling code should allocate the span explicitly (directly or indirectly using `new ReadOnlySpan<T>(new[] { ... })`).

 The span for a particular `params` argument will be a slice of the buffer matching the argument length at that call site.